 Danielle M. Reiff is no stranger to public speaking, and she is a great guest on radio and podcasts.

 To celebrate World Radio Day in 2016, Danielle did a radio interview with South Sudan’s Eye Radio.
-In it, she discussed how radio can be used for constructive citizen engagement in political processes, as well as to foment violence.
+You can listen to it below.
+She discussed how radio can be used for constructive citizen engagement in political processes, as well as to foment violence.
 It is critical for media producers and consumers alike to be ethical.
-You can listen to Danielle’s interview below.

 Danielle M. Reiff's Bio

 Danielle M. Reiff is a peacebuilder, writer, and editor who specializes in supporting political transitions.
-She writes articles on nonviolence and unity in diversity as an opinion columnist with Newsweek.
-Her first book, an edited volume called Overcoming Information Disorder: A Guide to Cultivating Peaceful Communities in the Digital Age, will be released in July 2025.
+Her Peacebuilders opinion column has been published in Newsweek and The Pittsburgh Tribune-Review.
+Her first book, an edited volume called Overcoming Information Disorder, will be released in July 2025.

-In 2022, Danielle created the non-partisan Peacebuilders initiative to promote empathy, dialogue, and other forms of nonviolence as a means of building social cohesion and mitigating the risk of political violence in the U.S. She serves as a violence prevention and peacebuilding expert for the city of Washington D.C. and nonprofit organizations.
+Danielle is the founder of the non-partisan Peacebuilders initiative to promote empathy, dialogue, and other forms of nonviolence as a means of building social cohesion and mitigating the risk of political violence in the U.S.

 Danielle was an inaugural Rotary Peace Fellow as she earned a Masters degree in international relations and peace studies from the Institute of Political Studies (Sciences Po) in Paris, France.
 She is currently working toward an Executive Education Certificate in public leadership from Harvard University’s Kennedy School of Government.
 Danielle earned a Bachelor’s degree in literature from the University of Wisconsin, where she also served as Director of the Distinguished Lecture Series at the student union.
 Danielle was a U.S. Peace Corps volunteer in the West African country of Burkina Faso in the final years of the 20th Century.
 She speaks Spanish and understands French, in addition to her native English.